By Terry Trucco

 On a visit I sat opposite a black-clad twosome from London, in town for Fashion Week, who sipped champagne while waiting for their room to be readied and complained about the flight.
 They looked utterly at home.

 Rooms: The smallest are plus petite and best for one person (the queen-size bed eats up most of the space).
 But in-between rooms are big enough for two (if you’re not too space hungry), and the penthouses have decks.
-The Deco-modern look is clean and appealing, buttressed by creamy walls, snowy beds and huge, suede headboards bedecked with abstract-print inserts.
-A trim little cabinet next to the desk holds a glass-fronted mini-bar.
-TVs are flatpanel, and a Bose radio/CD player is next to the bed.
+The Deco-modern look is clean and appealing, buttressed by cool white walls and snowy beds with mint green throw pillows and huge, suede headboards bedecked with abstract-print inserts.
+Furniture is mostly built-in with clean lines and a contemporary mix of wood and metal.

-A comfy push-button iJoy massage chair is a perk in the larger rooms.
-Bathrooms, fronted by frosted glass panels that call to mind shoji screens, are roomy and have slate counters, stainless steel washbasins and marble floors.
-Warning: the back wall of the sleek tub/shower combo is a mirror.
+The bathrooms, fronted by frosted glass panels that call to mind shoji screens, are roomy and have slate counters, stainless steel washbasins and marble floors.

-The room feels like a lounge, even at breakfast.
+Open for breakfast and dinner, the room feels like a lounge, even at breakfast.
 Modular Knoll benches dressed in cool lime green pleather pull up to low brushed-steel Parsons tables topped with glass.
-Breakfast was pleasant and quiet with attentive service.
-The grease-free $15 scrambled eggs, scallion potatoes, turkey bacon and wheat toast were fine but not thrilling, and excellent coffee was poured into a gleaming metal cup.

 Amenities: Complimentary coffee and espresso available from a machine near the lounge.
 Sparkling water or champagne at check-in.
 Machines in the gym, outfitted by Italy’s Technogym, sport individual TV screens.
 The ground-floor gallery sports video artworks and is used for parties, gatherings and art exhibitions.
 Free WiFi.
 Pets under 25 lbs. allowed, free of charge.